-Provided, That in addition to the other purposes for which expenditures may be made from such account for fiscal year 2025 as authorized by section 24(a) of 2024 Senate Bill No. 28, this or other appropriation act of the 2024 regular session of the legislature, expenditures shall be made from such account for the legislative coordinating council, in consultation with all statewide elected officials, to review all proposals for a constituent relationship management software service submitted pursuant to the provisions of section 8: Provided further, That the request for proposal issued pursuant to the legislative coordinating council shall approve or reject a contract for such services, on or before August 31, 2024, with the expectation that the service, if approved, shall be implemented on or before December 1, 2024, for use by statewide elected officials: Provided, however, That the total expenditure for such constituent relationship management software service shall not exceed \$1,000,000.
+Provided, That in addition to the other purposes for which expenditures may be made from such account for fiscal year 2025 as authorized by section 24(a) of 2024 Senate Bill No. 28, this or other appropriation act of the 2024 regular session of the legislature, expenditures shall be made from such account for the legislative coordinating council, in consultation with all statewide elected officials, to review all proposals for a constituent relationship management software service submitted pursuant to the provisions of section 8: Provided further, That the request for proposal issued pursuant to the provisions of section 8 shall close on July 31, 2024: And provided further, That the legislative coordinating council shall approve or reject a contract for such services, on or before August 31, 2024, with the expectation that the service, if approved, shall be implemented on or before December 1, 2024, for use by statewide elected officials: Provided, however, That the total expenditure for such constituent relationship management software service shall not exceed \$1,000,000.